Our story

 1978: The Sandford Award is established and the first six awards are made

-1982: Heritage Education Trust is set up to take over the running of the Sandford Awards and develop the concept of heritage education.
+1986: The Heritage Education Trust was established to take on the running of the Sandford Award and to advance the development of heritage education.

-Further expansion has taken place since then and awards have been given to zoos, archaeological reconstructions, collections, archives and historic ships.
-The Sandford Award criteria continues to provide a framework for success and a quality mark for heritage learning.
+Further expansion has taken place since then, and the Sandford Award now encompasses a broad range of heritage sites, including gardens and landscapes, wildlife parks and zoos, archaeological reconstructions, museum and gallery collections, archives, and historic ships.
+The Sandford Award criteria continue to provide a trusted benchmark for high quality in heritage education and learning.

 The first six winners of the Sandford Award in 1978